francodem/release_engineering_agentic_workflow/README.md

 - Python 3.10+ (for running the Teams emulator)
 - n8n account (or use the provided Docker setup)
 - Network access to the Teams emulator API from the n8n container
+- Jira trial account with API token (required for the workflow to function)

 ## Setup Instructions